 I often will say to myself "Oh, you just went on vacation didn't you?" when one of my clients starts engaging in repetitive behaviors and trying to tune me out.

-Not all individuals on the ASD spectrum have stimming behavior to the degree that it interferes with learning.
+Not all individuals on the ASD spectrum have repetitive behavior to the degree that it interferes with learning.
 However, many do.

-- Rocking, spinning, hand flapping, mouthing items/objects, lining items up, spinning items, dropping items to watch them fall, verbal stims such as squeals, shrieks, or scripting scenes from favorite TV shows, visual stims such as staring at objects, or flicking eyelashes, saliva play, tearing or ripping paper into tiny pieces
+- Rocking, spinning, hand flapping, mouthing items/objects, lining items up, spinning items, dropping items to watch them fall, verbal stims such as squeals, shrieks, or scripting scenes from favorite TV shows, visual stims such as staring closely at objects or flicking eyelashes, saliva play, tearing or ripping paper into tiny pieces

 Just imagine that your way of de-stressing after a long day is to have a warm bath and listen to music and everyday a therapist stops you right as you go to turn on the bathtub faucet and says "No. Hands Down".
 How would you react to that??